Welthungerhilfe/ChildGrowthMonitor/FAQ.md

 Every child has the right to be healthy!
 We need to accellerate the fight against hunger with innovations in order to have a chance to reach Zero Hunger by 2030.

-## Anyone can see with the naked eye if a child is malnourished!
+## Why do you need to measure?
+Anyone can see if a child is malnourished!

 That is a common misconception.
 Many people think of starving children with water belly when thinking of hunger.
 But this is just the most extreme expression of hunger.